 Growing your detailing business

 Expansion is essential in every business; it’s survival.
-For car wash or detailing business, it’s no exception.
+Regardless if its a car wash company or car selling company, these tips regarding the right way of marketing are what can help them make their name in the industry.
 In Malaysia, the number one contributing cause of a car wash or detailing business unable to compete is due the lack of capacity in generating new customers.

 In our earlier blog, we have shared on how important it is to retain a pool of marketing fund prior to setting up, as no business would thrive without exposure to their intended market.
 If you have not read our earlier blog posts, here you will find a complete guide about social selling and other tips to improve your business with the last technologies at https://www.salesforce.com/blog/2017/08/guide-to-social-selling.
 The idea of this blog is to help you to identify your strength in developing a marketing strategy and expand your pool of customers.